Ecohen4/NLP/harry_potter.md

 ```
 python hp_text_summarization.py -filepath '../data/Harry_Potter_Clean.csv' -summarizer TextRankSummarizer -length 5 -savetxt True
 ```
+Note that for this to run correctly, please run from the src folder, and make sure the 'summaries' folder exists.

 ## Extractive Methodologies Tested
 I used the following extractive summarization algorithms on chapter 1 of Harry Potter and the Chamber of Secrets.
 I chose 5 sentences for each summary, as that seemed to be a good balance of description without being too much to read, but as mentioned above, this is a hyperparameter that can be adjusted by the user.